QUICK ANSWER

 NOTABLE DIVING LANDMARKS: Famous for healthy coral reefs, great visibility, and shipwrecks.

-1. Is there good snorkeling in Aruba?
+1. Is there good Aruba snorkeling?

 Of course!
 Like most of the Caribbean, Aruba offers snorkelers warm, clear waters, and an amazing variety of life.